audiojs/audio-buffer-list/readme.md

 Repeats contents of the list specified number of times.
 Modifies list in-place.

+### `list.delete(count, offset=0)`

+Delete number of samples starting at the offset. `count` can possibly be negative, then items are deleted on the left side from the offset. `offset` can also be negative, meaning to start from the end.

 ## See also

 * [audio](https://github.com/audiojs/audio) — high-level class for audio